Lido - Liquid Staking for ETH

 Lido is a leading staking protocol that makes staking easy and liquid.
 Instead of locking up your crypto for months or running your own validator, Lido lets you stake assets like ETH, MATIC, and SOL in just a few clicks.
 In return, you get liquid tokens (such as stETH) that represent your staked position.
 These tokens can be traded, held, or used across DeFi apps while still earning staking rewards.

-Why Use Lido in 2025?
+Why Use Lido?

 Lido is one of the most popular platforms for liquid staking.
 The key benefits include: